 The JUNO-nominated Ottawa Bach Choir (OBC), founded in 2002 by Dr. Lisette Canton, offers audiences a wide range of choral music of the finest quality, performing music from all historical periods while keeping Bach's choral œuvre and the music of the Baroque period as the focus of its repertoire.
 Through a combination of both a scholarly and emotional approach to choral music, the ensemble expands all aspects of the artistic spectrum.
 Joining some of Canada's most accomplished artists and top choristers from the National Capital and beyond, the professional choir has received national and international recognition.

 The mandate of the OBC is:

 - to offer audiences in Ottawa and beyond a range of classical music of the finest quality;

 - to use the choir’s skill to benefit the community through educational outreach and to promote Ottawa and Canada through high-profile international performances;

 - to use the choir as a forum to develop opportunities for professional singers, and to mentor up-and-coming young singers;

-The OBC has been broadcast nationwide on CBC Radio 2 as well as on Radio-Canada, and has recorded seven compact discs to critical acclaim, including its most recent, Handel: Dixit Dominus; Bach & Schütz: Motets, which is nominated for a JUNO in 2020, and exclaimed as “staggering and movingly performed” (Gramophone Magazine), “among the very best” (American Record Guide) and “awe-inspiring” (The WholeNote).
+The OBC has been broadcast nationwide on CBC Radio 2 as well as on Radio-Canada, and has recorded seven compact discs to critical acclaim, including its most recent, Handel: Dixit Dominus; Bach & Schütz: Motets, which is nominated for a JUNO in 2020, and exclaimed as “staggering and movingly performed” (Gramophone Magazine), “among the very best” (American Record Guide), “awe-inspiring” (The WholeNote), and has won the Outstanding Choral Recording 2020 Award from Choral Canada.

 What People Are Saying